sujitht-05/ENVORYX/README.md

 # 9. 🛡️ Personal Environmental Exposure Analysis

-EcoGuard includes a Personal Environmental Exposure module.
+Envoryx includes a Personal Environmental Exposure module.

 The system calculates an exposure score based on factors such as: